osrf-migration/gzue4bridge-wiki/Home.md

 ## Synchronization

 Here's an overview of the basic synchronization process taken by the `gzue4bridge` plugin.
 Synchronization is done in both ways: from Gazebo to Unreal and vice versa.
-More information about the topics can be found in `Topics` section.
+More information about the topics can be found in `Gazebo Topics` section.

 ### Gazebo to Unreal